erwald/blog/posts/good-works-by-lesser-known-composers.md

 ![Photograph of Jehan Alain.]({{ '/img/alain.jpeg' | url }})

 He wrote the _Deux Chorals_ in 1935 at the age of 24.
 The first is a quiet, contemplative work in the Dorian mode[^9].
-It seems like a simple piece at first, but the graceful harmonies and chiasmically varying phrase lengths make it more than interesting; it sounds a little like Satie but with the organ substituted for the piano.
+It seems like a simple piece at first, but the graceful harmonies and chiasmically varying phrase lengths make it more than interesting; it sounds a little like Erik Satie but with the organ substituted for the piano.
 The second is an eerily proceeding piece in the Phrygian mode[^10] with a tentative, doleful melody.
 It reminds us, as we hear it, that no one was better able to explore the quieter, more mystical aspect of the organ than Jehan Alain.

 Unlike the other works on this list, these ones have, like most of Alain's organ works, been recorded quite a number of times.
 I recommend last year's recording by Wolfgang Rübsam on Counterpoint Records.

 ## Harold

 In his youth, Harold Shapero drew crowds with Leonard Bernstein, who was not yet famous then.[^11] They were two young men going from place to place joyfully letting loose on whatever pianos they found.[^12] Harold Shapero's life was music and music was his life: he played, he studied, he composed.
-In 1948, when he was 27, Bernstein conducted the Boston Symphony Orchestra in the premiere of his _Symphony for Classical Orchestra_.
+In 1948, when he was 27, Bernstein conducted the Boston Symphony Orchestra in the premiere of Shapero's _Symphony for Classical Orchestra_.

 But Shapero's is a sad story, in a way.
 His flame burned bright and quick.
 After he had joined the Brandeis University faculty in 1951, his output began to dry up.
 "There’s something about the teaching that is deadening to composition", he said years later.[^13]